roboscienceorg/book/source/Electrical/ElectricalTerms.rst

    :width: 40%
    :align: center

-   Inductor (Henrys): stores energy in a magnetic field, :math:`V = \displaystyle L\frac{di}{dt}` (think of a flywheel in the pipe.) (a) Element (b) Inductor circuit diagram.
+   :index:`Inductor` (Henrys): stores energy in a magnetic field, :math:`V = \displaystyle L\frac{di}{dt}` (think of a flywheel in the pipe.) (a) Element (b) Inductor circuit diagram.

-The fundamental law in circuits is Ohm’s Law, :numref:`circuitsohmslaw`:
+The fundamental law in circuits is :index:`Ohm’s Law`, :numref:`circuitsohmslaw`:

 .. math:: V = iR